 As a parent, you’re likely familiar with calcium’s role in supporting their growth, and may have even instructed them to drink their milk in an effort to help them ‘grow up big and strong’.

 But, did you know there’s another nutrient involved with an equally important role to play?

 Enter vitamin D, calcium’s partner in maintaining your little one’s healthy bones, teeth and muscles.
-This is because your child’s body requires adequate amounts of vitamin D to absorb the calcium it needs.
+This is because your child’s body requires adequate amounts of the sunshine nutrient to absorb the calcium it needs.

-Unlike most other vitamins, the human body is able to synthesise vitamin D after sun exposure.
+Unlike most other vitamins, the human body is able to synthesise this unique vitamin after sun exposure.

 It’s formed mainly in the skin and then used by every cell in their little body.

-In sunny Australia, we get most of our vitamin D from sunlight exposure (roughly 90%).
-In our diets, we get the remainder of our vitamin D consumption from food sources such as oily fish, fortified milk and egg yolks (1).
+In sunny Australia, we get most of it from sunlight exposure (roughly 90%).
+In our diets, we get the remainder of our consumption from food sources such as oily fish, fortified milk and egg yolks (1).

-Vitamin D is important for strong bones, muscles and overall health (2).
-This is because adequate levels of vitamin D are required for the body to absorb calcium from food.
+It’s important for strong bones, muscles and overall health (2).
+This is because adequate levels are required for the body to absorb calcium from food.